planetlabs/planet-client-python/docs/cli/cli-orders.md

 planet orders list
 ```

-If you've not placed any orders with Explorer, the CLI or the API directly, then the results
+If you’ve not placed any orders with Explorer, the CLI or the API directly, then the results
 of this call will be blank, so you may want to try out some of the create order commands below.

 Sometimes that list gets too long, so you can put a limit on how many are returned: